-Before the Bell: Five things every investor needs to know
+Before the Bell: Trump's dollar comments ripple across markets

 Loblaw said it plans to open 30 new stores and renovate more than 500 existing stores as it continues to adapt to changes in the food retail sector.

 BlackBerry Ltd. said it's ready to restart its acquisition spree this year, and it has $815-million (U.S.) in extra cash after an arbitrated settlement with semiconductor giant Qualcomm Inc. on Wednesday.
+Its shares fell 1.8 per cent in premarket trading Thursday after gaining 15 per cent on Wednesday.

+ConocoPhillips said it would sell natural gas-heavy assets in San Juan basin, spanning New Mexico and Southwestern Colorado, to an affiliate of privately held Hilcorp Energy Co for about $3-billion.

+Bristol-Myers Squibb Co. said it would license two of its drugs to Biogen Inc. and Roche Holding AG for an upfront fee of $470-million.
+Bristol's shares gained 1.1 per cent in premarket trading.

 More reading: Thursday's small-cap stocks to watch